Saving HTTP requests

 To create a new request group:

-- Click the green, '+' labeled icon beside the search bar.
+- Click the green, '+'-labeled button beside the search bar.

 - Populate the appearing form.
 You can use Markdown in the Description field.